FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

   * After 2.8 seconds the attack rate bonus becomes active, after 7 seconds you hit the maxmium attack rate increase you can get from the ability (100%), after 40 seconds all the effects of the ability wear off instantly.
   * Unlike WarCry the Berserk effect reduces the recovery time between attacks to 25% of the default.
   * WarCry's impact is variable but can theoretically reduce the time between attacks to significantly below the Berserk value.
+  * The attack rate modifier for these bonuses just reduce the time between animations, the animations themselves play at the normal rate, they're just triggered more often.

 ### Battle Difficulty Bonuses